turingschool/frontend-mod-1-prework/section3/reflection.md

 1. In which ways do you currently demonstrate a Growth Mindset?
 In which ways do you _not_?

 1. Think of a web or mobile application you use regularly.
 Where is an example of a place that the developers probably use Arrays?
 Explain.
+ Netflix - Probaly use arrays to store all the different movie titles to search through

 1. In your own words, explain what an Array method is.